 sunlight to keep everything running as it should.
 Remember, try to size your battery bank to support ALL

-your needs for THREE DAYS, preventing the the Terminal Voltage from dropping to where you will need
+your needs for THREE DAYS, preventing the Terminal Voltage from dropping to where you will need

 to recharge them.
 Then if you still don't have a clear weather day, you can always resort to turning

-on the Backup Charger to return them safely to a full charge before any damage is done.
+on the Backup Charger to return the batteries to a safe State Of Charge before any damage is done.

 Solar (PV) Panels:

 Modern day solar panels cost in the vicinity of 50 cents to $1 per Watt.
-So my PVL-128 panels *should* have cost me anywhere between $65 to $128.
-A 250-Watt glass panel had been selling for $300 each, but now sell for much less than this, depending upon manufacturer and provider.
+So my PVL-128 panels *should* have cost me anywhere between $65 to $128 at todays Price-per-Watt pricing.
+A 250-Watt glass panel used to sell for $300 each, but now sell for much less than this, depending upon manufacturer and provider.